-Last year, 228,724 people used QuoteWizard to compare car insurance quotes in Florida from top companies and find the cheapest car insurance rates.
+Last year, 228,724 people used QuoteWizard to get a car insurance quotes comparison in Florida from top companies and find the cheapest rates.

-Last year, these were the10 most common car insurance companies reported by QuoteWizard users living in the state of Florida.
+These were the top 10 most common car insurance companies reported by QuoteWizard users living in the state of Florida last year.
 Out of the 228,724 Florida drivers that used QuoteWizard to request insurance quotes last year, 19,009 had no car insurance.

 If you drive a vehicle registered in Florida, you must maintain a minimum level of insurance coverage of 10/20/10.
 This means that you must have:

 In Florida, if you're in a car accident involving property damage or bodily injuries, the Department of Highway Safety and Motor Vehicles will send an inquiry notice requesting proof that the state’s minimum insurance requirements were met when the incident occurred.